jgotti1/rest-rant-monorepo-predeploy/README.md

 ### Setup

+Next `cd` into `backend` and run `npm install` to install dependencies for the API.

+Next, `cd` into `frontend`, and run `npm install` to install dependencies for the React app.

-First, you'll need a Postgres database to connect to.
+You will need a Postgres database to connect to.
 Follow instructions here to setup the database and save credentials for the next step.